I. Description of Works

-HDPE pipes and fittings shall be inspected for the sizes required and for distortion, bending, damages, etc. Each section of pipe and each fitting shall be thoroughly cleaned before it is installed.
+HDPE piping and pipe fittings shall be inspected for the sizes required and for distortion, bending, damages, etc. Each section of pipe and each fitting shall be thoroughly cleaned before it is installed.

-When the work is stopped at the end of the day, the open ends of all pipes & fittings shall be closed.
+When the work is stopped at the end of the day, the open ends of all hdpe piping & fittings shall be closed.

-Nylon slings shall be used is capable of safely carrying the load to lift, move, or lower pipe or fittings.
+Nylon slings shall be used are capable of safely carrying the load to lift, move, or lower hdpe piping or fittings.
 Flange adapter and flange fittings shall be centered and aligned to the mating component before assembling and tightening bolts.
 Flange bolts shall not be used to draw the connection into alignment.

 Bolt threads shall be lubricated and flat washers shall be used with nuts.
-All work shall be carried out by experienced and trained personnel on the joining of HDPE piping.
+All work shall be carried out by experienced and trained personnel on the joining of HDPE piping system.

 V.4 Butt Fusion Welding

-Welding of pipes (Butt Welding) shall be in accordance with DVS 2207-1.
+Butt heat fusion welding of HDPE pipes shall be in accordance with DVS 2207-1.

-The butt welding method is the most commonly used method of joining HDPE pipes and fittings.
+The butt welding method is the most commonly used method of joining HDPE pipes.
 No extra material is used instead the surface to be joined is heated by means of a heating plate.

 The melted surfaces are then pressed together and will fuse into each other forming a strong joint.
 The strength of the material is based on the fusion of atoms.